sneakysneak/docs/pages/connector-authentication/trustpilot_readme.md

 Follow the steps outlined in [this guide](https://support.trustpilot.com/hc/en-us/articles/207309867-Getting-started-with-Trustpilot-s-APIs#create-manage-applications-3) to create an application in the Trustpilot console.

-> The redirect URI should be set to your Cyclr service domain.
-That can be found in your Cyclr console under Settings > Integration Settings > Service Domain.
+> The redirect URI should be https://{service domain}/connector/callback.
+Your service domain can be found in your Cyclr console under Settings > Integration Settings > Service Domain.

 ## Authentication